Role of residents for the future of Twente

 How do we involve residents in the development of Twente?
-Especially after the Corona crisis, we discover that other ways of cooperation are emerging and that we need each other to get out of the crisis.
-The 3 O's know where to find each other: Government, Entrepreneurs and Research / Education.
+Especially after the Corona crisis, we discover that other ways of cooperation arise and that we need each other to get out of the crisis.
+The 3 O's know how to find each other: Government, Entrepreneurs and Research / Education.
 And residents can exert influence by voting once every four years.
-Could we not (and should) involve residents more actively and earlier in important developments in their neighborhood, in the city, in the region?
+Couldn't we (and should) involve residents more actively and earlier in important developments in their neighborhood, in the city, in the region?

 This was one of the challenges addressed in the first nano challenge, about 'post-Corona issues'.